 Being at every session offered her the opportunity to see first-hand just how much it impacted the students.
 “It had a huge effect on them, especially the last session.
 We really got a chance to sit down and reflect on the things that we learned in the program.”

-She added that “having the opportunity to really see first-hand and interact first-hand with women who have gone through things, who have been successful … that was very important.
+She added that “having the opportunity to really see first-hand and interact first-hand with women who have gone through things, who have been successful… That was very important.
 And having it over a couple of months allowed the girls to consistently get that reinforcement of, ‘This is possible.
 This is what you can do.
 This is how you do it.’”

 This was a sentiment that Ms. Rodgers-Waire also shared.
-“I think it’s important for people who may not have had that exposure in their own backgrounds to get access to lawyers and how they work and where they came from and what they do in their practice, because
+“I think it’s important for people who may not have had that exposure in their own backgrounds to get access to lawyers and how they work and where they came from and what they do in their practice, because otherwise, they may not even consider it as a career.”

 This year’s session allowed the girls to watch Circuit Court Judge Audrey Carrion as she presided over an asbestos trial as well as Judge Diana Smith, who allowed them to sit in on a landlord/tenant proceeding in the district court that she presides over.
 Judge Carrion first became interested in law when she would visit from Puerto Rico and join her grandfather, a notary public who lived in the Bronx, at the attorney’s office where he worked.
 While attending the College of Notre Dame, she had an internship with Judge Robert B. Watts, who became a mentor to her.
 She went on to graduate from the University of Baltimore Law School and worked with Russell & Thompson, who later merged with Piper and Marbury.